Hyren flattened himself against the wall, using his arm to sweep Blynn up against the stone. “Don’t. Move,” he breathed.

 Meanwhile, Terra’s ferocity made up for her lack of strength.
 Many a Werelupe tried to move in on Hyren from behind, only to find themselves stung by her blade.
 Blynn and her slingshot set off terrific bursts of light in the halls, sending disoriented Werelupes reeling and stumbling over each other.
 The explosions maintained a wide berth between the trio and their pursuers.

 “Just how big is this place, anyway?” the Zafara asked.
-Her sprint was now reduced to a jog.
+Her sprint had slowed to a jog, and it seemed even she had finally run out of energy.

-Terra wasn’t looking much better, Hyren noticed from over his shoulder.
+Terra didn’t look much better, Hyren noticed from over his shoulder.
 But what really filled him with a sense of unease was the fact that the orange spot below was moving.
 It was moving fast.
 And the closer it got, the larger it seemed to become.

 They turned a corner and ended up in the great hall, now deserted.
 The three approached the tall closed doors as lightning stabbed through the night and thunder echoed on the mouldering stone.
 A commotion rose ahead, with shouts of “Stand back!” and “Don’t let go of his chains!”
 On the other side of the doors, Hyren’s HUD showed a mass of reds surrounding the orange, which was at least head-and-shoulders taller than any of them.